EverestWorks/.github/profile/README.md

 Our Products:
 - EverTerm
-- EverNote
+- App Manager (Releases June 26 2023!)
 - Useless App
-- EverTerm Plugins Database
+- EverTerm Official Mods Database

 If you have an issue or would like to join us, please contact the discord user given above in double quotes.